dingxiong/dingxiong.github.io/_posts/2025-06-07-qbe-study-notes.md

 ## Sparse Conditional Constant Propagation (SCCP)

+[4] is a must read.
+This paper is easy to understand with zero background.

+[1] section 9.3.6 covers SSCP (Sparse Simple Constant Propagation).
+[1] section 10.7.1 covers SCCP.

+Why it is called "sparse"?
+The algorithm only visits and revisits instructions or variables that might be affected by newly discovered constants.
+You maintain worklists of instructions or variables that may have changed or need re-analysis.
+You don't reprocess unrelated parts of the program.

+Lattice merge rule for phi functions.

+- Top ^ any = any
+- Bottom ^ any = Bottom
+- c1 ^ c2 = c1 == c2 ? c1 : Bottom.

+notes:

+> For each value-producing operation in the ir, sscp needs a set of rules that
+> model the operands’ behavior.
+Consider the operation a ×b.
+If a =4 and b=17,
+> the model should produce the value 68 for a ×b.
+However, if a =⊥, the model
+> should produce ⊥for any value of b except 0.
+Because a ×0=0, independent of
+> a’s value, a ×0 should produce the value 0.

+In QBE, the corresponding code is inside file `fold.c`.

 ## References

 [1] Book "Engineering a compiler" by Keith D. Cooper.
 Especially chapter 8.6.1.